networkop/netbox-awx-automation/README.md

 * Pull all information about Netbox devices (model, type, IP)
 * Pull information about all interfaces known to Netbox
 * Pull all IPAM information from Netbox
-* For each device, print all known information on to `stdout`
+* For each device, print all known information to `stdout`

 This is how you can verify the details that have been collected by this playbook.